daktollo/watchMe/README.md

 - **Backend:** Node.js

   - Express.js framework will be used to create the API.
-  - MongoDB will be used to store user and video data.
+  - MongoDB will be used to store user, video, and purchase data.
+  - Mock payment simulation for demonstrating purchase functionality.
+  - Admin API for content management.

 - **Database:** MongoDB
-  - User and video data will be stored in MongoDB collections.
+  - User, video, and purchase data will be stored in MongoDB collections.
+  - No real payment data stored, only simulated transaction records.